 What do you see as the primary challenges facing those transitioning from traditional academic roles to private-sector opportunities?

 What you prioritize in academic research is very different from what is prioritized in the private sector.
 Academic researchers get lost in science and love to ask and answer the questions that arise.
 Tangents push our understanding of projects and their mechanisms but focus on proof of efficacy and safety is the drive behind many drug development projects in the private sector.
 Scientists are curious by nature, and the biggest transitional challenge is understanding that you won’t always be able to immediately feed that curiosity.

 Which life science trends are you most excited to see become real-world products?

 Personalization.
-I know the development and regulatory hurdles slow how quickly the biotech community adapts to personalized care.
-Still, biology is complex and diverse enough that personalized medicine can save lives.
-I like the apps designed around algorithms that help people tailor their fitness, diet, sleep, and more to their DNA, health, and lifestyle.
+I know the development and regulatory hurdles slow how quickly the biotech community can adapt to personalized care, but the potential to improve human health is immense.
+Biology is complex and diverse enough that personalized medicine is likely the next major advancement in health, similar in potential impact to the invention of antibiotics or vaccines.
+I am personally interested in the apps designed around algorithms that help people tailor their fitness, diet, sleep, and more to their DNA, health, and lifestyle.

 What would you like to see changed in academia to better prepare biomedical students for non-academic career paths?

-I don’t get academic credit for my VIC fellowship, but the experience is invaluable.
-Biomedical Ph.D. training is traditionally built upon developing students for academic careers and focuses heavily on publishing first-author papers in top-tier journals.
+While I do not get academic credit for my VIC fellowship, the experience is invaluable.
+Biomedical PhD training is traditionally built upon developing students for academic careers and focuses heavily on publishing first-author papers in top-tier journals.
 While many schools are making changes, there is still room for improvement.
-BCM supports my career goals and the IDP of my peers with its Career Development Center, but like many schools, it hasn’t made changes to degree requirements.
-I’m prepping for two careers at once.
+Baylor College of Medicine supports my career goals and the IDP (Individual development plan) of my peers with its Career Development Center, but like many schools, it has not made changes or added flexibility to the degree requirements.
+The overall result is that I, and many other students, are prepping for two careers at once.